Build-A-Bear Workshop: History

-Build-A-Bear continued to impress investors, with Walnut Capital Partners investing in 1999 $5 million for expansion.
-The expansion consisted of opening stores in major cities to bring the chain to 14 stores.
+In 1999, Walnut Capital Partners invested $5 million for expansion, which consisted of opening stores in major cities to bring the chain to 14 stores.
 The stores were doubling the national mall averages of $350 sales per square foot.

-In 1999, the Workshop sent out legal letters with threats of federal lawsuits regarding supposed violations of its trademarks and copyrights to its competitors: Friends 2B Made LLC, Vermont Teddy Bear Co.
-Inc., and Basic Brown Bears Inc. With Friends 2B Made, the name was similar to Build-A-Bear's slogan "Where best friends are made"; the Workshop demanded that the company stop selling stuffed animals, recall its merchandise, and turn over its customer database and its proceeds.
+The same year, the Workshop sent out legal letters with threats of federal lawsuits regarding supposed violations of its trademarks and copyrights to its competitors Vermont Teddy Bear Co.
+Inc. and Basic Brown Bears Inc. With Friends 2B Made, the name was similar to Build-A-Bear's slogan "Where best friends are made"; the Workshop demanded that the company stop selling stuffed animals, recall its merchandise, and turn over its customer database and its proceeds.
 Vermont Teddy Bears had only two out of its three retail locations doing stuffed bears but had closed them down as being too expensive and stepping on its Bear-Gram program.
-Basic Brown Bears countersued, as the owners believed that Build-A-Bear swiped its information that was under a confidential disclosure agreement when Clark attempted to purchase the company in 1997 and from her visits to their Mall of America location, while Clark asserted that Basic Brown Bears had switched from plastic bags to copy the Workshops' signature cardboard carrier.
+Basic Brown Bears countersued, with the owners believing that Build-A-Bear swiped its information that was under a confidential disclosure agreement when Clark attempted to purchase the company in 1997 and from her visits to their Mall of America location, while Clark asserted that Basic Brown Bears had switched from plastic bags to copy the Workshops' signature cardboard carrier.
 The company settled with Basic Brown with a payment and a confidentiality agreement that hides any validity to these allegations.
-Build-A-Bear has 14 other lawsuits to protect 380 patents, trademarks and copyrights.
+Build-A-Bear has 14 other lawsuits to protect 380 patents, trademarks, and copyrights.

+Build-A-Bearville

+In late October 2007, Build-A-Bear Workshop opened a massively multiplayer online game called Build-A-Bearville (also known as Bearville), developed in association with Frima Studio.
+It allowed users to play games, explore an expanding world, partake in special events, and chat in a safe community.
+In addition, Build-A-Bear was featured on an episode of Undercover Boss.

+Redeemable codes were sold with some products from Build-A-Bear Workshops that could be used to unlock features and content within the game.
+However, these were not required in order to play.
+Anyone could create an account and play with access to most of the game’s features, even if they had not purchased a product from a Build-A-Bear Workshop.

+In January 2015, users received an email from the company stating that the virtual world will close on March 31st, 2015 it will be no longer playable after that time.
+It was replaced by the kids’ site “Bearville Alive!”, containing a web series featuring Build-a-Bear characters.
+Bearville former users were very upset by the news and some even went to the extent of making petitions to bring it back.
+So far, nothing has changed the decision of the Build-A-Bear staff for closing the site down.